Interpreting questions can be difficult

 “Did the attorney deliberately obfuscate the truth by inundating the jury with statements that were verbose and declamatory?”

-An understanding of the population you are administering the survey to must be worked out in advance.
-If you are administering a survey to attorneys you would use a different level of wording than you would if you were asking the same questions to a group of layman.
+You need to understand the audience you plan to survey in advance.
+If you are giving a survey to attorneys you would use a different level of wording than you would if you were asking the same questions to a group of layman.

-If there is more than one way to interpret a question than that question is ambiguous.
-When a question is vague it has an imprecise range of application.
+If there is more than one way to interpret a question, it’s an ambiguous question.
 If a question uses vague wording or is ambiguous it can lead respondents to interpret a question in a variety of ways.
 An example of an ambiguous question might be:

 “Who do you buy groceries for?”

 This kind of question could lead to more questions when trying to answer it because it’s not clear enough.

 I’m don’t know what to do with these…

 - Are either you or any household pets are included in this question?

 - Is this asking who you usually buy groceries for?